10 _ Privacy and personal information policy and procedure

 Purpose of the policy

-This policy describes the practices and procedures by which Allara will ensure the compliance with the relevant privacy legislation to protect the personal information and right to privacy of those who are detailed within this policy.
+This policy describes the practices and procedures by which Allara Learning will ensure the protection of the personal information and right to privacy of all stakeholders of Allara Learning.

 Policy